 Unless you plan to reside in fully-furnished rentals forever, you’re going to need to purchase furniture sooner or later.
 If you do decide to purchase a home after living in a fully-furnished rental, you’ll need to shop for your furniture all at once.
 Furnishing a new room can be costly and even more so if you’re furnishing an entire house.
 Time crunches may prohibit you from finding great deals at department stores or waiting for sales.
 If you do opt for a fully-furnished rental, it’s a good idea to set aside some money every month to start building a future furniture fund.
 Alternately, you can look into our articles about major furniture stores that offer financing and furniture stores with easy credit approval.

-There are pros and cons to choosing to rent a furnished space.
+There are pros and cons of choosing to rent a furnished space.
 Pros include fewer moving expenses, convenience for an on-the-go lifestyle, and a chance to start fresh by purging old and unwanted furniture and belongings.
 Cons of renting a fully-furnished space include increased rent and security deposits, impersonal touches, and future expenses if you decide to make the switch to an unfurnished space one day.
-You might also be interested in our other articles: Cheapest Ways to Move Across Country (With Numbers) and Moving to a New City Alone: How to Easily Get Established.
+You might also be interested in the article: Cheapest Ways to Move Across Country (With Numbers)